emmamarkle/Cipher/README.md

-# Cipher
+# Substitution Cipher

-Implemented a substitution cipher.
+Implemented a substitution cipher given a Cipher class and an example of a caesar cipher.